Best Energy-Efficient Blinds: Top Picks, Benefits & Buying Guide

 How to Use Window Treatments to Make Your Home More Energy-Efficient

 Looking to make a big difference in your heating or cooling bill ASAP?
-Here’s how to make any blinds or shades more energy-efficient today:
+Here’s how to make any window shades or blinds more energy-efficient today:

 - Raise or open traditional blinds during the winter to let your home soak up as much warmth from the sun as possible.

-- Keep window coverings drawn over drafty windows to prevent swings in interior temperature—or allowing heated air to escape.
+- Keep window coverings drawn over drafty windows to prevent swings in interior temperature—or allow heated air to escape.